zeeboy-jpg/Ezekiel-Elkanah-Ayuba/README.md

 # Ezekiel Elkanah Ayuba
-hey, my name is Ezekiel Elkanah, a foreign student of informatics engineering at the university of matanzas, cuba i am 21 years old in my second year you can reach me at eaelkanah@gmail.com projects i have worked on / working on : https://github.com/zeeboy-jpg/Zeeboy-jpg-free-webpage
+hey, my name is Ezekiel Elkanah, a foreign student of informatics engineering at the university of matanzas, cuba. i am 21 years old in my second year. you can reach me at eaelkanah@gmail.com projects i have worked on / working on : https://github.com/zeeboy-jpg/Zeeboy-jpg-free-webpage